King Departs For Brussels To Discuss Developments In Gaza With EU, NATO Officials

-Amman, Nov.
-6 (Petra) -- His Majesty King Abdullah on Monday departed for Brussels to meet with officials from the European Union, NATO, and the Belgian government.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah on Monday departed for Brussels to meet with officials from the European Union, NATO and the Belgian government.

 During the visit, King Abdullah will discuss the dangerous developments in Gaza, as well as the need to stop the war, and facilitate the uninterrupted delivery of humanitarian aid to the Strip.

-Meetings will also cover bilateral relations and Jordan's partnership with the EU, NATO, and Belgium.
+Meetings will also cover bilateral relations and Jordan's partnership with the EU, NATO and Belgium, according to a Royal Court statement.

 Legal Disclaimer: